sander-wood/autoharmonizer/methodology.md

 <br>
 <center><img src="figs/fig7.png" alt="fig7" style="zoom:60%"></center>
 <br>
-<center>Figure 7: Graphic representation of how density sampling changes the probability of the specified token.</center>
+Figure 7: Graphic representation of how density sampling changes the probability of the specified token.
 <br>

 As this specified token is the holding token in this implementation, $d$ can be used to control the sparsity of the chord progression.
 Furthermore, this method is not limited to controlling rhythm density.
 For example, in a music generation task, if we know which token represents the tonic, we can use density sampling to control the probability of the tonic token and achieve a controllable generation of tonality.
 More generally, density sampling can be applied to any language model for controllable generation based on modifying the probability of a specified token.